 If you could learn to do absolutely anything, what would it be?

 Absolutely anything?
-Hmm, for me, how to read and digest things quickly!
-That would make learning great… I can read quickly, but I want to understand what I’m reading and digest and process the information.
+Hmm, for me, learning to read and digest things quickly would make learning great… I can read quickly, but I want to understand what I’m reading, digest the information, and process it.

 What is a film that you highly recommend?